Linerre/Eloquent-JavaScript/README.md

 Accasionally, a branch might be used for Git-learning purposes and there will be no chapter-level README.
 I'm thinking about deleting such branches to avoid confusion as much as possible but I may forget to sometimes.

+## demo file and project file
+`demo` file is used solely for reviewing purposes.
+If a big chunk of code contains a lot of methods that I am only familiar to some extent and need a refresh, I will try out the some basics here.
+For exmaple, when I forget what the `.slplt()` method will do to a string, I will test it here.

+In the meanwhile, from **Chapter 7** the example code just becomes more complicated and I need to follow the author line by line.
+Therefore, the best way of learning is try to write the code myself and figure out what each line does.
+The `project` file, not always with this word in its name, shows the complete code for a program, with comments spread wherever I think necessary.

 ## My pain led me here
 I have some experience coding in Python, and back to the time I was doing so, I just used a text editor and the `python` interpreter (`IPython` for example).